phuctm97/ntast/README.md

 ## Acknowledgements

-ntast is created and maintained by the creator of [Notion Tweet] - A tool to write, schedule, and automate your tweets 10x easier, directly in Notion.
+ntast is created and maintained by the creator of [Notion Tweet].

+> [Notion Tweet] is a tool that enables writing, scheduling, and automating your
+> tweets 10x easier and faster, directly in Notion.

 Special thanks to [@wooorm](https://github.com/wooorm) for his work on [unist], [mdast], and [unified], by which this project is heavily inspired.